-Join Joel Bradley for an in-depth discussion in this video Saving out the package file, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Saving out the package file, part of Learning Substance Designer.

 - At this point in the substance creation process you may be tempted to dive straight into Substance Designer and start making use of the many tools it provides that can help us create absolutely amazing textures.
 Now, while this level of enthusiasm is certainly something that I would encourage you to keep, it would be good for us to slow down just a little, as one of the important things that we will need to get into the habit of doing at this stage of substance creation, is to go ahead and save the package that we have created.

 Now, "Exactly what is a package?"
 You may well be asking.
 Well, essentially it can be thought of as a container for all of the different parts of the substance that we are wanting to create.
 This package can hold a number of different substance graphs meaning we could have a few variations of a substance inside a package, or even different material graphs that could be blended together to form a unique top-level material as well as being able to hold resources from external sources such as image files and object meshes.

 Is there a reason that I say we need to get into the habit of saving our package at this point?
 Well, at this moment in time, the Substance Designer application is clearly telling us that we currently have an unsaved package, meaning that if I were to suffer a crash, or somehow quit Substance Designer without paying attention to the Save Package prompt that would appear, we could lose all of the work that we have done up to this point in terms of setting up our graph template.